laro/Cilia/README.md

 This is a collection of ideas for a language that is based on C++, but with
 - **CamelCase Style**
-I'd like to have the standard library roughly in the style of Java or [Qt](https://wiki.qt.io/Qt_Coding_Style).
-In addition to being my personal favourite, this could also attract many developers currently using those languages (to a lesser degree also C#, JavaScript/TypeScript, Kotlin, Swift).
+I'd like to have the standard library roughly in the style of Swift, Java or [Qt](https://wiki.qt.io/Qt_Coding_Style).
+In addition to being my personal favourite, this could also attract many developers currently using those languages (to a lesser degree also C#, JavaScript/TypeScript, Kotlin).
 - **Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
 Cilia can call into C++ (and vice versa), but is a separate language, so its _syntax_ does not need to be backwards compatible with C++.